nebari-dev/nebari-docs/docs/docs/troubleshooting.md

 As the output message mentions, it will ask if you want it to retry this DNS lookup again after another wait period; this wait period keeps increasing after each retry.
 However, it's possible that after waiting 15 or more minutes that the DNS still won't resolve.

 At this point, feel free to cancel the deployment and rerun the same deployment command again in an hour or two.
 Although not guaranteed, it's extremely likely that the DNS will resolve correctly after this prolonged wait period.

+### User instances on AWS occasionally die ~30 minutes after spinning up a large dask cluster

+AWS uses Elastic Kubernetes Service for hosting the Kubernetes cluster.
+[It requires the use of at least two availability zones](https://docs.aws.amazon.com/eks/latest/userguide/infrastructure-security.html).
+The Nebari cluster has an autoscaler with a default service that automatically balances the number of EC2 instances between the two availability zones.
+When large dask clusters are initialized and destroyed, the autoscaler attempts to reschedule a user pod.
+This reschedule operation occurs in the other availability zone.
+Unfortunately, Kubernetes doesn't successfully transfer the active pod to the other zone, and the pod dies.

+To stop this from happening, the autoscaler service "AZRebalance" needs to be manually suspended.
+You can [follow the steps in the AWS documentation to suspend the AZRebalance service](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html).

 ## Errors